Link Prediction Accuracy on Real-World Networks Under Non-Uniform Missing Edge Patterns: Results

 \subsection{Data}

 We use publicly available data listed on \cite{icon} and provided in clean form in the Github repository for Ghasemian et al.~\cite{ghasemian2020stacking}.
 To reduce the computational cost of our simulation study, we consider a subset of the data that includes 119 biological networks, 9 economic networks, 12 informational networks, 74 social networks, 26 technological networks, and 10 transportation networks.
-This subset of 250 networks has a mean of $492$ nodes and $1110$ edges, with a mean node degree of $5.28$.
+This subset of 250 networks, which includes networks with more than $20$ but less than $900$ nodes, has a mean of $492$ nodes and $1110$ edges, with a mean node degree of $5.28$.
 This diversity of network data, encompassing a wide array of domains and collected through various methodologies, provides a robust foundation for evaluating sampling methods and link prediction algorithms.
-Assessing performance across this extensive dataset spectrum affords us an opportunity to investigate how sampling and link prediction relate to one another in different domains, compared to relying solely on a limited set of networks or a single domain.
+Assessing performance across this extensive dataset spectrum allows us to investigate how missing-edge patterns and link prediction relate to one another in different domains as opposed to considering only a single domain.